NCERT Books for NEET 2026 - Physics, Chemistry & Biology NCERT Books

 • Class 12 NCERT: Genetics, Plant Physiology, Ecology, and Coordination & Control in Biology, and Physical Chemistry numericals are regularly tested.

-Numerous diagrams, definitions, and examples of the NCERT, particularly in the case of Biology, are given verbatim in the NEET.
+Numerous diagrams, definitions, and example-based questions are directly taken from the NCERT in the NEET.
 Flowcharts and labelled diagrams are regularly repeated, so the NCERT is crucial for candidates who desire high scores.

-In contrast to reference books that may differ in explanations, NCERT textbooks offer standardised, syllabus-tested material, limiting the chances of learning extraneous material.
+In contrast to reference books that may differ in explanations, NCERT textbooks offer standardised, syllabus-tested material, limiting the chances of learning extra topics.

 How Many NEET Questions Come Directly from NCERT?